MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Observations vs. Samples
 ^^^^^^^^^^^^^^^^^^^^^^^^
-One feature of this package is that it allows measured observations to be averages in both space and/or time (or alternatively, integrated values in space and/or time).  **Samples**, defined as instantaneous model data values at specific locations (which may or may not coincide with model gridpoints), are aggregated and interpolated for comparison with observations.
+One feature of this package is that it allows measured observations to be averages in both space and/or time (or alternatively, integrated values in space and/or time).
+Samples, defined as instantaneous model data values at specific locations (which may or may not coincide with model gridpoints), are aggregated and interpolated for comparison with observations.
 For example, consider observations of integrated sound speed along the acoustic ray path.
 In that case, one specifies multiple locations at which to sample the model, as we require model data at multiple locations to calculate the model-equivalent of a single observation.
-Thus, the model is sampled during the model run, and sampled values are combined at the end of the run to calculate the model-equivalent value, which is then compared to the observed value for cost calculation.
+Samples locations are used during the model run to extract model data (and save it to file).
+Then, sampled values are combined at the end of the run to calculate the model-equivalent value.
+Observational values are only used at the end of the model run to calculate the cost, i.e., weighted misfits with model-equivalents.
 Ergo, In OBSFIT, sampled points are referred to as "samples" and the averaged/integrated values as "observations".
 Each observation is comprised of a number of samples (NP).
 Each of those NP samples is assigned a relative weight in the average/integral; by default all samples are weighed equally.
 (Note that the our definition of weights is